-Number Assessment Weighting % Type/Duration/Word count (indicative
+Number Assessment Weighting % Type/Duration/Word only) count (indicative

-only)

 1 Formative exercises N/A N/A

 2 Summative exercise 100% ТВС

 The assessment criteria for a pass will be presented with the summative exercise.
 Further information and guidance on the assessment will be made available through the unit tutor.